-A slender evergreen (often maturing to 50 feet tall and 15 feet wide), Serbian spruce is valued for its graceful shape.
+A slender evergreen often reaching 50 feet tall and 15 feet wide, Serbian spruce is valued for its graceful shape.
 It bears glossy needles with silvery undersides.
-The cones are 2 inches long, start out purple, age to reddish-brown, and provide winter interest for the landscape.
-The tree's tolerance for challenges such as drought makes it an adaptable specimen for the yard.
-It belongs to the Pine family.
-This makes it a relative of such landscape plants as mugo pine (Pinus mugo), eastern white pine (Pinus strobus), and pitch pine (Pinus rigida).
+The two-inch cones provide winter interest to the landscape.
+They start as purple but age to reddish-brown.
+The tree's tolerance to drought makes it an adaptable specimen street planting or the yard.
+It belongs to the Pine family and is related to mugo pine (Pinus mugo), eastern white pine (Pinus strobus), and pitch pine (Pinus rigida).

 |Common Name||Serbian spruce|

 |Mature Size||40 to 60 feet; commonly 100 feet in the wild|

 |Sun Exposure||Full sun to partial shade|

 |Soil pH||Not fussy about soil pH; can be grown with a soil pH ranging from 5.6 to 9|

 |Hardiness Zones||4b to 7a, USDA|